nickcherry/alexa-adventure/README.md

 ## Scripts

-To simulate a script from the commandline, run the following from the project root, where `hello.json` is a script file within the `apps/adventure/scripts` directory:
+To simulate a script from the commandline, first be sure that Dynamo is available (`npm run dynamo`), then run the following from the project root, where `hello.json` is a script file within the `apps/adventure/scripts` directory:

 ```shell
 npm run simulate --script=hello.json